-(G) Some Most development requires developments require a shoreline permit prior to construction.
+(G) Most developments require a shoreline permit prior to construction.
 A local government evaluates a permit application with respect to the shoreline master program policies and regulations and approves a permit only after determining that the development conforms to them.